-The London Habitat Suitability maps provide a visual overview of the BAP habitat suitability dataset.
-They help identify areas which would give the best benefit to biodiversity, if used to create nine BAP priority habitats in London (more information about London’s BAP here.)
+The data and maps can help identify areas which would give the best benefit to biodiversity, if used to create nine BAP priority habitats in London (more information about London’s BAP here.)

 Download guidance for interpreting the maps here.